 When a permit is required there may be record keeping or reporting requirements specific to the permit.
 If DNREC requests records that are required to be maintained by regulation or permit conditions, the regulated entity is legally obligated to provide the records upon request, and failure to do so constitutes a violation separate and distinct from any violation that may be shown by the information in the records.

-If a facility has unresolved violation(s) remaining ninety (90) days after receipt of a written notice from the Division detailing the actions required to resolve the violations, enforcement actions may be taken.
-Two examples of written notice are a Request for Information letter or a Corrective Action Warning letter.
+If a facility has unresolved violation(s) remaining after the time period specified in a written notice from the Department detailing the actions required to resolve the violations, enforcement actions may be taken.
+Two examples of a written notice are a Request for Information letter or a Corrective Action Warning letter.

 Enforcement action can also be taken when Environmental Protection Officers (EPOs) are investigating or responding to a complaint or emergency.

 The EPA has set up rules and guidance for Spill Prevention, Control, and Countermeasures (SPCC) and Facility Response Plans (FRP).

 The Spill Prevention, Control, and Countermeasures (SPCC) rule (40 CFR Part 112) helps facilities prevent a discharge of oil into navigable waters or adjoining shorelines.
 There are streamlined SPCC rules for for facilities with smaller oil storage capacity (Tier I and Tier II Qualified Facilities).
 Self-certification is now an optional alternative to Professional Engineer (PE) certification of the Plan.
 The owner or operator of a “qualified facility” can prepare and self-certify a SPCC Plan, rather than have a PE review and certify the Plan.
 And there are SPCC resources for agricultural facilities.